 Let me first say what can happen.
 You’re allowed to apply for the adoption order after ten weeks; that allows social workers to visit regularly and assess the new family dynamic.
 A formal Review Meeting – with an independent social worker chairing it – should also happen as good practice, so that there’s more evidence to add to the application for an AO.

 This is an odd time in many ways.
-You find yourself in limbo; considered – if things go well – by your child as their parent, you and they are investing in each other.
+You find yourself in limbo; considered – if things go well – by your child as their parent.
 But you are not legally their parent; my son’s social worker insisted on calling me his “carer” during this period, which I bristled at.
 I had to interject one day when he called me “dad” in front of her and she retorted, “Not yet.”
 Without hesitating, I snapped, “Yes, I am.
 I’m his dad.”
 I was angry, I don’t mind admitting; my son was placed with me with the express intention of being adopted and, unless something absolutely catastrophic happened, that was precisely what was going to occur.
 It was a very weird half-way house to be in, not made any better by a social worker un-empathic to our emotional needs.

 For that time, I was – technically – his carer, according to the terms of the Placement Order that had been issued by the court.
 But I was also going to be his dad, and already was according to my son (as well as in my own opinion), so that vague sense of oddness was there in the back of my head.